The Fighting Sullivans: Plot

-Later, months after little Jimmy has been welcomed into the family, the Sullivans are relaxing on a Sunday—December 7, 1941.
-They hear about the attack on Pearl Harbor on the radio.
+Later, months after little Jimmy has been welcomed into the family, the Sullivans are relaxing on a Sunday, December 7, 1941, when they hear about the attack on Pearl Harbor on the radio.
 The boys realize that one of their friends, Bill Bascom (Bill Ball in real life), was on and resolve to join the Navy to avenge him.
 Al decides that he cannot go with his brothers, due to his family responsibilities, but when Katherine Mary sees his despondent face, she tells him to go with the others to the recruiting station.

 The brothers insist that they serve on the same ship, but the recruiting officer, LCDR Robinson (played by Ward Bond), states that the Navy can make no such guarantees.
-The brothers leave, but later, George receives his draft notice, and writes to the Navy Department, obtaining official permission for the boys to serve together.
+The brothers leave and write to the Navy Department, obtaining official permission for the boys to serve together.

 Later, Tom, Alleta, and Katherine Mary eagerly await letters from their loved ones, who are serving aboard in the Pacific.
-A battle rages off the Solomon Islands, and one day, Juneau is hit.
-Four of the brothers find each other, then realize that George is below in sick bay.
-They rush down to get him, the ship continuing to be battered by explosions, and when George insists they leave him behind, Al replies, "We can't go swimming without you."
-There is a large explosion and the screen fades to black, insinuating that Juneau has been sunk and all the brothers killed.
+During a battle off the Solomon Islands, the Juneau is hit and the order is given to abandon ship.
+Four of the brothers find each other, then realize that George was taken below to sick bay after being wounded.
+They rush down to get him as the ship continuing to be battered by explosions, and when George insists they leave him behind, Al replies, "We can't go swimming without you."
+Before they can get George up, the Juneau suffers a final explosion, and all five are killed.

 Soon after, LCDR Robinson visits the Sullivan home and tells Katherine Mary, Tom, Alleta, and Gen that all five of the brothers were killed in action.
-Stunned, Tom goes to work and salutes the water tower on which his sons used to stand and wave to him.
+Stunned, Tom says he hasn't missed work in 34 years, and goes to work.
+As his train departs, he sees the water tower on which his sons used to stand and wave to him, and salutes it.